laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

     The light program runs during the respective winch state.
 This applies if the light controller is configured to drive the [LANE Boys RC winch controller](https://github.com/laneboysrc/rc-winch-controller).
     The winch states are mutually exclusive.

+## Constants

+Good programming practice suggests to never use immediate number values within code, but rather define the values as constants at the begin of the program.
+This can make maintenance easier, i.e. to change the same delay time used in several places within a light program.

+A constant is declared by giving it an identifier and assigning a value:

+    const LOOP_COUNT = 10
+    const thisIsAConstant_too = 42
+    const constant3 = 3

+The constants can then be used in the light program:

+    // Blink LED 5 three times
+    var count
+    led light = led[5]
+    const LOOP_COUNT = 3
+    const BLINK_DELAY = 250
+    const BRIGHTNESS = 40

+        count = 0

+    loop:
+        light = BRIGHTNESS
+        sleep BLINK_DELAY

+        light = 0
+        sleep BLINK_DELAY

+        count += 1
+        skip if count >= LOOP_COUNT
+        goto loop

+        end

 ## Declerations